labgrid-project/labgrid/doc/overview.rst

 Each driver supports a priorities class variable.
 This allows drivers which implement the same protocol to add a priority option to each of their protocols.
-This way a `NetworkPowerDriver` can implement the `ResetProtocol`, but if another `ResetProtocol` driver with a higher protocol is available, it will be selected instead.
+This way a :any:`NetworkPowerDriver` can implement the :any:`ResetProtocol`, but if another ResetProtocol driver with a higher priority is available, it will be selected instead.

 .. note::